 Broadcasting Christian satellite TV programs is one of the most effective means of reaching large numbers of people and penetrating unreached areas and “closed” people groups throughout the world with the gospel of Christ today.
 Millions in the Muslim world are responding to the message of Christ through programs hosted by indigenous TV hosts.
 Amani Mostafa, a Muslim background believer and from Egypt, is one of those highly popular and effective hosts.

-Truth-starved seekers who are interested in learning more about Christ, getting a Bible, or being discipled, write in to email addresses shown her TV screen, contact her website or Facebook page, or call in to live programs.
+Gee’s story is just one out of thousands, of an individual who has been touched by God, come to Christ, and is being discipled through Amani and her follow-up team.
+Truth-starved seekers who are interested in learning more about Christ, getting a Bible, or being discipled, write in to email addresses shown Amani’s TV screen, contact her website or Facebook page, or call in to live programs.
 All of these people need follow-up, and this is where Online Missionaries are being utilized in leading seekers to Christ, discipling the new believers, and ultimately directing them into some kind of local fellowship.